6th County of London Brigade, Royal Field Artillery: Territorial Force

 The first commanding officer (CO) was Colonel Sidney Wishart, VD, from the 1st City of London Artillery.
-The Brigade was assigned to the 2nd London Division of the TF.
+The brigade was assigned to the 2nd London Division of the TF.
 The three batteries were each equipped with four 15-pounder guns.

-World War I
+First World War

 Mobilisation

 When war broke out in August 1914, VI London Bde had already completed its annual training camp for the year, and the brigade was mobilised at Brixton under the command of Lieutenant-Colonel R.J.
 MacHugh, who had been Commanding Officer (CO) since 1912.
 After mobilisation the 2nd London Division's artillery brigades moved to the country round Hemel Hempstead, Berkhamsted and Kings Langley in Hertfordshire to begin war training.

 On the outbreak of war, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.
 Eventually these too were prepared for overseas service and 3rd Line reserve units were formed to produce reinforcement drafts to the others.
 The duplicate 2/VI London Brigade was formed in September 1914 and separated in March 1915 when 1/VI Brigade went overseas.